walr-tech/.github/profile/README.md

 # 🧬 Walr-Tech GitHub Organization

 Welcome to **`walr-tech`**, the central GitHub organization for all engineering efforts at Walr.
-This org contains the source code, infrastructure, and workflows powering our products, platforms, and internal tooling.
+This org contains the source code, infrastructure, and workflows powering our products, platform, and internal tooling.

 ---